enury/gdoc2latex/README.md

 ## Footnotes
 Footnotes and comments have the same structure in the HTML: in the text, there is a `<sup>` element that contains the link to the footnote/comment, for instance `<sup><a href="#ftnt1" id="ftnt_ref1">[1]</a></sup>`.
 At the end of the documents there will be a paragraph with the corresponding link, `<p class="..."><a href="#ftnt_ref1" id="ftnt1">[1]</a>...</p>`.

-It was a bit tricky to deal with footnotes with just regular expression (here an XSLT transformation might come useful)!
+It was a bit tricky to deal with footnotes with just regular expression (here ElementTree might come useful)!
 I managed to improvise something that worked for me.
 You may want to check that you have the right number of footnotes.

 I didn't include comments, but in theory the code for footnotes could be adapted for comments as well.